 More Related Articles on PlanetWare.com

 Planning Your Paris Vacation: Before booking your Paris accommodations, learn about the different Parisian neighborhoods and hotels by reading our suggestions for where to stay in Paris.
 You could also plan your sightseeing itineraries ahead of time.
-For ideas, take a look at the list of top attractions in Paris (such as the Eiffel Tower and the Musée du Louvre.
-Art lovers should check out the list of top museums of Paris before you arrive.
+For ideas, take a look at the list of top attractions in Paris, which includes the Eiffel Tower and the Musée du Louvre.
+Art lovers should check out the list of top museums of Paris and consider purchasing a Paris Museum Pass.

 Places to Visit near Versailles: The surroundings of Paris are packed with amazing tourist attractions within a one-hour drive or train ride from Versailles.
 Many of the historic castles and churches are UNESCO-listed sites, including Chartres Cathedral in the Loire Valley and the Château de Fontainebleau.
 Reims, in the Champagne region, is two hours away by train or car.
 About a four-hour drive or train ride from Versailles, Mont Saint-Michel is one of the most-visited tourist destinations in France.